Sunday, September 30, 2012

 AND BASTA !

 The principal is to spread out correctly.
-And when I take off my linen, I fold it up immediately.
+And when I take off my laundry, I fold it up immediately.

 Well, all this story, just to say this, with rain and storm, we want to eat hot and sweet.